Belonging leads to believing

 Social Science Meets Catholic Theology

 Perhaps then it should come as no surprise when research by social scientists affirms the role of a strong community in bringing people to spiritual commitment and in drawing people to Christ.
-Studies published by the Gallup Organization detail the importance of parishioner engagement a deep sense of belonging within the parish, and the factors that lead to such engagement among members.
+Studies published by the Gallup Organization detail the importance of member engagement a deep sense of belonging within the fatih community, and the factors that lead to such engagement among members.
 In fact, Dr. Albert L. Winseman, author of Growing an Engaged Church, states, “It is belonging (engagement) that leads to believing (commitment).”
 (Winseman, 2007).
 Catholic leaders who desire to foster engagement within their parishes will do well to study Growing an Engaged Church to discover the factors that lead to engagement and to consider the systemic implications of the Gallup research.
 A study guide is provided within this resource for that purpose.
-It will be beneficial to explore theological foundations as we begin to consider engagement as a lens through which to consider all that we experience in Catholic parish life.
+It will be beneficial to explore theological foundations as we begin to consider engagement as a lens through which to consider all that we experience in the life of our faith communities.

 Each of us is called to be a follower of Jesus Christ, a disciple.
 Disciples are learning the ways of the Master, who teaches us to share God’s love with others through the way we live.
 When people are engaged in their faith communities, they are drawn deeply into the ways of discipleship, transforming the world as members of Christ’s living Body.